Lake Creek Settlement

-The Lake Creek Settlement (ca. 1830s through the 1840s) was a settlement in Stephen F. Austin's Second Colony, located in Mexican Texas, and later the Republic of Texas after it gained independence in 1836.
+The Lake Creek Settlement (circa 1830s through the 1840s) was a settlement in Stephen F. Austin's Second Colony, located in Mexican Texas, and later the Republic of Texas after it gained independence in 1836.
 The Lake Creek Settlement was located between the West Fork of the San Jacinto River (Texas) and the stream known as Lake Creek.
 It was the first Anglo-American settlement in what is today western Montgomery County, Texas.

-In July 1837, the town of Montgomery, Texas was founded in the middle of the Lake Creek Settlement, at the site of W. W. Shepperd's store.
+In July 1837, the town of Montgomery, Texas, was founded in the middle of the Lake Creek Settlement, at the site of W. W. Shepperd's store.
 It was located near the West Fork of the San Jacinto River, which had keel boat navigation to that point.

 Background

 In 1821, Mexico gained independence from Spain.
 It formed a new nation from much of the lands that had comprised New Spain, including Spanish Texas.
 Because this area was sparsely populated, the Republic combined Texas with Coahuila to create a new state, Coahuila y Tejas.

 The war had bankrupted the new Mexican government and it had little money to devote to the military.
 It authorized settlers to raise militias for their defense against hostile Indian tribes, who were seeking to expel the European Americans from their territory.
 Mexican Texas was raided by the Apache and Comanche, who were powerful in this area.
 Believing that an increase in settlers in the new state could help to deter the Indian raids, the Mexican government liberalized its immigration policies for the region.
 For the first time, it allowed settlers from the United States to Texas y Coahuila.

-Texas Historical Commission marker for Lake Creek Settlement.
-It is located in front of the N. H. Davis Museum and Pioneer Complex, 308 Liberty Street, Montgomery, Texas.
+a Texas Historical Commission marker for Lake Creek Settlement is located in front of the N. H. Davis Museum and Pioneer Complex, 308 Liberty Street, Montgomery, Texas.

-Anglo-American Stephen F. Austin became the first Empresario to successfully establish a colony in Texas.
+Anglo-American Stephen F. Austin became the first empresario to establish a colony in Texas successfully.
 Under the 1823 Imperial Colonization Law of Mexico, an empresario could receive a land grant within the Mexican province of Texas.
 Together with a commissioner appointed by the governor, he was authorized to distribute land to settlers and issue them titles in the name of the Mexican government.
-Only one contract was approved under this legislation, the first contract granted to Stephen F. Austin.
+Only one contract was approved under this legislation, the first contract granted to Austin.

 Between 1824 and 1828, Austin granted 297 titles under this contract.
 Each head of household received a minimum of 177 acres or 4,428 acres, depending on whether they intended to farm or raise livestock.
 The grant could be increased for large families or those wishing to establish a new industry, but required the lands to be cultivated within two years.
 The settlers who received titles under Austin's first contract later became known as the Old Three Hundred.
 As many of these settlers came from the South, they brought enslaved African Americans with them to work and clear the land.
 As they developed cotton plantations in this area, they were dependent on the enslaved workers for it to be profitable.